 Autumn days in Mongolia are superb, with settled warm sunny weather being the norm.
 In the mountains is can be cold at night.
 There is a slight chance of rain both in the mountains and lowlands.
 Breakfast will be taken at about 7am most mornings, perhaps slightly later if the previous day has been tiring.
 Basic fitness is all that is required.
 Full days will be spent in the field and short/medium length walks on the flat will be undertaken regularly.

 Full-board accommodation is provided with two nights in Ulan Bator, five nights in the Gobi Desert, one night in Ulan Bator, five nights in the Khentii Mountains (two camps) and the final night back in Ulan Bator.
 In Ulan Bator, rooms are of a very good standard and have en suite facilities.
 Outside the capital we will be staying in Ger camps, the traditional Mongolian way.
 Rooms have proper beds and a wash basin.
 There are separate toilets and wash rooms and meals will be served in a restaurant or a converted Ger.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation, (starting with breakfast on the 27th and ending with an evening meal on the 9th), soft drinks at meal times, local transport by mini-bus, reserve entrance fees, international and internal flights and airport taxes.
+All birdwatching excursions with expert leaders, full-board accommodation, (starting with lunch on the 27th and ending with breakfast on the 10th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, reserve entrance fees, international and internal flights.

 Travel insurance.
 Entry visa (£40).
 Items of a personal nature, alcoholic drinks, laundry.

-Return flight from London Heathrow to Ulan Bator (via Moscow) using the scheduled services of Aeroflot.
-Outbound flight departs early morning, return flight arrives mid-afternoon.
+Return flight from London Heathrow to Ulan Bator (via Istanbul) using the scheduled services of Turkish Airlines.
+Outbound flight departs late morning, return flight arrives mid-evening.
 Domestic flights from Manchester and other UK airports are avaiable on this tour.
 See booking form for details.

 click here to see the photographs in our Mongolia Album